 Peter mentions Paul’s letters as“speaking in them of these things” – a reference to the very things which Peter had just written regarding the coming of the Day of the Lord.

 It is unfortunate that there are Christian interpretations which have turned the glorious resurrection of the saints into a secret escape from the wickedness of this world rather than victory over it at the coming of Christ.
 When Christ comes, we who have believed and trusted in Jesus will experience the resurrection of our mortal bodies.
-There will be no need to escape the things over which triumph through the resurrection of our bodies!
+There will be no need to escape the things we triumph over through the resurrection of our bodies!

 The testimony of the scripture is that the glorious (rapturous) and triumphant resurrection of the saints will happen when the Lord comes to judge the ungodly.
 The world will be judged, and Christ will be glorified in us.
 Consider Paul’s description of this: